New York style pizza dough

 Make the dough: combine all ingredients in your stand mixer and using the dough hook knead for 6 to 8 minutes or until a smooth dough forms.

-Shape the dough into a ball and place in a lightly oiled sealed container into your fridge for 24 hours or overnight.
+Shape the dough into a ball and place it in a lightly oiled sealed container in your fridge for 24 hours or overnight.

-One hour before cooking, turn your oven to 500 degrees F.
+One hour before cooking, turn your oven to 500 degrees F (260 C).
+If you have a pizza stone or pizza steel, add it to the oven to preheat.

 Top with your favorite sauce, cheese and toppings.
 Here's a pizza sauce recipe that you can use.